Hair-Related Dysmorphophobia: A Mini-Review

 TLDR Hair-related body dysmorphic disorder is common in hair loss patients and needs early recognition for proper treatment.

-Hair-related body dysmorphic disorder (BDD) is a psychiatric condition where individuals are obsessively concerned with perceived hair defects, leading to distress and impairment.
-This mini-review highlights that 29.6% of patients seeking hair loss treatment meet BDD criteria, a prevalence much higher than in general dermatology patients.
-Early recognition is crucial to prevent unnecessary treatments and ensure appropriate interventions, which should include cognitive-behavioral therapy and selective serotonin reuptake inhibitors.
-The disorder significantly affects quality of life, with high rates of depression and anxiety.
-Future research should aim to develop specific assessment and treatment protocols and explore cultural influences on hair appearance standards.
+Hair-related dysmorphophobia, or hair-related body dysmorphic disorder (BDD), is a psychiatric condition where individuals are obsessively concerned with perceived hair defects that are not noticeable to others, leading to significant distress and impairment.
+This mini-review highlights that 29.6% of patients seeking treatment for hair loss meet the criteria for BDD, a prevalence much higher than the 2.7% in general dermatology patients.
+Early recognition is crucial to prevent unnecessary treatments and to provide appropriate psychotherapeutic and pharmacological interventions.
+The disorder severely affects quality of life, with high rates of depression, anxiety, and social impairment.
+Treatment typically involves cognitive-behavioral therapy and selective serotonin reuptake inhibitors.
+Future research should aim to develop specific assessment and treatment protocols for hair-related BDD and explore cultural and social influences on hair appearance standards.